American Seafood Injury Claims

 American Seafoods owes their crewmen a duty to provide them with a safe work place and a seaworthy vessel.
 American Seafoods is required to use reasonable care to train and supervise their crewmen and keep the ship in good repair.
 Broken equipment must be repaired, and safety guards should never be removed from operating machinery.
 Injured and ill crewmen are entitled to prompt and proper medical evaluation and treatment.
 Never accept blame for an injury accident that wasn’t your fault.

 When Beard tells an injured crewman that he/she has a good case, that opinion is based upon 30 years of successfully handling maritime and Jones Act injury cases.
-Beard has helped fish processors get fair money compensation for all types of injuries including amputation injuries, brain injuries, burn injuries, back injuries, shoulder injuries, knee injuries, hand injuries, eye injuries, seizures, and more.
+Beard and his partners at Johnson Beard & Trueb PC have helped fish processors get fair money compensation for all types of injuries including amputation injuries, brain injuries, burn injuries, back injuries, shoulder injuries, knee injuries, hand injuries, eye injuries, seizures, and more.
 Don’t guess about your rights to compensation under the maritime law; consult with an experienced maritime lawyer to learn about your rights to compensation.

 Most injury accidents aboard factory trawler vessels like those owned by American Seafoods are preventable if proper safety training and procedures are followed, and proper equipment is provided the vessel’s crew.